Crystalline color superconductors: Introduction

-In the 2SC phase the symmetry breaking pattern is completely different from the three-flavor case and it turns out to be \be SU(3)_c\otimes SU(2)_L\otimes SU(2)_R\otimes U(1)_B\to SU(2)_c \otimes SU(2)_L\otimes SU(2)_R\otimes U(1)_{\tilde B}\otimes Z_2\,. \ee The chiral group remains unbroken, meaning that there are no NGBs.
+\ee The chiral group remains unbroken, meaning that there are no NGBs.
 The original color symmetry group is broken to $SU(2)_c$ and since three color generators are unbroken, only five gluons acquire a Meissner mass.
-Even though $U(1)_B$ is spontaneously broken there is an unbroken $U(1)_{\tilde B}$ global symmetry, where $\tilde B$ is given by a combination of $B$ and of the eighth color generator, $T_8$, playing the same role of the original baryonic number symmetry.
+Even though $U(1)_B$ is spontaneously broken there is an unbroken $U(1)_{\tilde B}$ global symmetry, with $\tilde B$ given by a combination of $B$ and of the eighth color generator, playing the same role of the original baryonic number symmetry.
 In particular, this means that unlike CFL matter, 2SC matter is not superfluid.
-One can construct an effective theory to describe the emergence of the unbroken subgroup $SU(2)_c$ and the low energy excitations, much in the same way as one builds up chiral effective Lagrangian with effective fields at zero density.
-This development can be found in \textcite{Casalbuoni:2000cn,Rischke:2000cn}.
+One can construct an effective theory describing the emergence of the unbroken subgroup $SU(2)_c$ and the low-energy excitations, much in the same way as one builds chiral effective Lagrangian with effective fields at zero density.
+This development can be found in the work by \textcite{Casalbuoni:2000cn,Rischke:2000cn}.\\

-The problem of condensation for imbalanced Fermi momenta is quite general and can be described assuming that different populations have different chemical potentials, see \textit{e.g.} \textcite{Alford:2002kj}.
-We shall present a discussion of a simple two-level system in Sec. \ref{sec:mismatched}, which allows to clarify the main effects of a chemical potential difference, $\delta \mu$.
+The CFL phase and the 2SC phase have been the first phases to be proposed and have been extensively studied.
+These are homogeneous phases, meaning that the condensate is not space dependent.
+The arising of inhomogeneous condensates for imbalanced Fermi momenta in quark matter has only lately attracted the interest of the high-energy community.
+Actually, this is quite a general problem arising not only in high-density QCD but also in condensed matter systems and in ultracold atom systems.
+There are several similarities between these systems, see \textcite{Casalbuoni:2003wh} for a review and for a discussion of two-flavor QCD with imbalanced Fermi momenta.
+In the present Review we focus on high-density QCD giving a detailed and self-contained presentation of the various properties of two- and three-flavor quark matter with mismatched Fermi spheres.